 Even if a product has a Default Cost entered, the Lot Cost must be set for accurate calculations in the Reports section of Thrive.

 Click on the current cost in blue on the Products & Variants tab to set the lot costs (click on the below images to expand to full screen):

 Lot costs cannot be added if there are no quantities in stock.
 A product must have a quantity of at least 1 in order to update its lot cost.

 If your Quantity tracking is "Disabled", go into the product to enable tracking first.
 Then a quantity can be added and lot costs will be tracked.

 Updating the lot cost will also re-calculate the reports.
 For sales reports that predate the lot history, you'll have to backfill using the Default Cost.

 Bundles do not have their own lot costs, and costs cannot be edited.
 The reason for this is a bundle's cost depends on the cost of its components.
 See more in the Inventory Costs article.

-If seeing costs as "Not Set" on SALES REPORTS, you can backfill those lots using the current default cost.
+If you see costs as "Not Set" on the PRODUCT SALES REPORTS, you can backfill those lots using the current default cost.